About us Find us Contact us Useful links

 Aircast Cryo/Cuff The Aircast® Cryo/Cuff combines focal compression with cold to provide optimal control of swelling, oedema, haematoma, hemarthrosis, and pain.

+Phase 1 involves posttraumatic or postsurgical management of swelling, pain, inflammation and joint dysfunction.
+This phase may involve joint protection by immobilisation, bracing, and limited weightbearing until the patient can walk without a limp.
+Inflammation occurs to the knee joint in both injury and after surgery.
 Managing the inflammatory response after knee injury or surgery includes controlling pain and swelling and regulating motion both in the initial phase and throughout the entire rehabilitation process.
 Ice, elevation, compression, and other treatment modalities are used to manage pain and swelling.
 Wound management after injury or surgery should be closely monitored.
 Any signs of an infection should be reported to the surgeon directly.

-re-establishes full ROM and joint mobility.
+Phase 2 re-establishes full ROM and joint mobility.
 Strengthening progresses within tissue-healing constraints.
 Weightbearing advances according to strength and level of healing.
 Endurance exercises are used to maintain or re-establish fitness.
 Proprioception and balance advance from low-level, stable surface training to high-level, unstable-surface training.
 Light functional activities can begin at this stage.

-continues with advanced progressive resistive exercise, functional activities, and implements speed and power training.
+Phase 3 continues with advanced progressive resistive exercise, functional activities, and implements speed and power training.
 Plyometrics (exercises that enable muscles to reach maximum strength in as short time as possible - typically jump training), dynamic balance and proprioception, agility and sport-specific training are intensified, protections and limitations gradually decrease during this phase.

-involves return-to-play criteria.
+Phase 4 involves return-to-play criteria.
 Simulated competition and skill refinement are important to return to play in a competitive environment.
 The ability to return to play should be based on satisfactory performance on various tests, including an isokinetic evaluation, negative clinical examination, functional tests and psychological state of readiness.

-Robert C Schenck, Jr, MD, Editor: Athletic Training and Sports Medicine.
-AAOS, Rosemont, IL, 1999 (Chapter 16: Knee Injuries, by Shelbourne KD, Rask BP and Hunt S), and used with Editors permission.
+• Robert C Schenck, Jr, MD, Editor: Athletic Training and Sports Medicine.
+AAOS 1999, Rosemont, IL, USA.
+The text on this page is based on Chapter 16 (Knee Injuries, by Shelbourne KD, Rask BP and Hunt S) and used with Editors permission.
+Buy this book from Amazon.co.uk

 Proprioceptive Exercises